Sapphhh/MqlPlusPlus/README.md

 # Quick Start

+Follow these steps to correctly use the library:

+- 1. Install a Python version (I would recommend the version 3.10 or later);
+  2.

 To use the library, all you need to do is copy the **Metatrader5** folder to your project/includes folder, include the **Metatrader5.h** and you're ready to go.

 If you want to use the library on an application written in another language, just compile the library as a dll or download the latest release and import its function on your project.